Frequently Asked Questions

 Shellacs – Tried & True products are compatible with shellac used as sanding sealer.
 Do not mix them together, generally Shellac is used as a pore filler, sanded down, and then Tried & True over top for the finishing coat.

 Polyurethanes – Tried & True Stain + Finish, Danish Oil, and Varnish Oil are compatible as a base coat under oil-based polyurethanes only.
 T&T Danish Oil can be mixed with oil-based poly as well.
+Old polyurethane finishes can be sanded down to bare wood, leaving the poly in the pores as a filler.

 Wood Filler – Tried & True products are compatible with most wood fillers.
 We recommend using either oil-based or “stainable” fillers that can absorb our oils for proper curing.
 Epoxy fills will not absorb our products but, our products will absorb into the wood surrounding the fill with no issue.